Foster Parents Often Struggle To Find Doctors To Treat The Kids In Their Care

 When the system works

-Despite the challenges, foster parents do recount successes with getting their kids' needs met through Medicaid.
+Despite the challenges, foster parents do recount successes in getting their kids' needs met through Medicaid.

 Ali and Terry Caliendo, of Las Vegas, says Medicaid has been invaluable since they became foster parents to 7-month-old Anthony in 2013.
 He had bronchitis and pneumonia his first year and later was repeatedly sent home from day care for being too aggressive toward other children.